zeemoliu/ANLY-506-EDA-Crime-Data/README.md

 Normality test include Shapiro-wilk, Skweness and Kurtosis test.

-we also make graphic models to help indicates the distribution, which includes: the Histogram, Density plot, Box plot and Normality plot.
+We also make graphic models to help indicates the distribution, which includes: the Histogram, Density plot, Box plot and Normality plot.